top of page

 Prebiotics:

 According to ISAPP, a prebiotic is “a substrate that is selectively utilized by host microorganisms conferring a health benefit”.
-Interestingly, the micro organisms in the gut (let's call them good and bad bugs) are quite picky when choosing their food.
+Interestingly, the microorganisms in the gut (let's call them good and bad bugs) are quite picky when choosing their food.

 jerusalem artichoke, prebiotic for gut health